 A diode is two terminal electronics components, which can be connected to the source in two different ways; Forward Bias and Reverse Bias.
 The forward bias diode works like a closed switch and allows the current through itself.
 In contrast to the forward bias, the reverse bias diode blocks the current passage and works as an open switch.
 The biasing of a diode depends upon the direction of the source.

-As we have discussed that the diode is made of a PN junction having one side of the P-type material and another N-type material.
+As we have discussed the diode is made of a PN junction having one side of the P-type material and another N-type material.
 A depletion region is formed at the time of manufacturing, where electrons and holes combine to form ions and no carrier is available for conduction in the region.
-N-region has free electrons as majority carriers and P-region has a hole (absence of an electron).
+The n-region has free electrons as majority carriers and the P-region has a hole (absence of an electron).
 During the absence of an external voltage source, because of the random movement, minority carriers can enter the depletion region.
-Any hole entered into the depletion region will be attracted to P-region and the free electron will be attracted to N-region by the attraction force of opposite ions in the depletion region.
+Any hole entered into the depletion region will be attracted to the P-region and the free electron will be attracted to the N-region by the attraction force of opposite ions in the depletion region.
 Some minority carriers may enter the P-type and others may enter the N-type and ultimately there will be no net current flow.

 Reverse Bias Diode:

 In Reverse Bias, the anode terminal of the voltage source is connected to the N-type pin, and the cathode terminal of the voltage source is connected to the P-type pin of the diode.
-In the reverse bias diode operation, the diode act like an open switch.
+In the reverse bias diode operation, the diode acts like an open switch.
 The anode terminal of the source will draw the free electrons from the N-type and the cathode will draw the hole from the P-type.
 Thus the number of ions in the N-region and P-region will increase which is the reason for the widening of the depletion region.

 However, the minority carrier will enter the depletion region and pass to the other side of the junction causing a small current.
 This small amount of current is called reverse saturation current and is represented with Is.
 The term “saturation” shows the fact that after a very short change of the current for a change in voltage, the current will not increase anymore for increasing the reverse bias voltage.